mrpancakes/google-homepage/README.md

-This is my first HTML project in the Odin cirriculum.
+This is my first HTML project in the Odin cirriculum